exelsor/cybersecurityawareness.github.io/README.md

 * Data collection for event participants
   Organizers need structured participant data for planning and follow-up

-* Awareness creation
-  The platform promotes cybersecurity education in a simple format

 * Low-cost deployment
   No server required.
 Uses Google Apps Script and GitHub Pages